oscar-bender-stone/honors-thesis/source/1_introduction.typ

 justice here.
 What can be done is addressing _information_, the storage of the _asserted_ facts themselves, regardless of truth.
 As one example, suppose a scientist claims, "X is true about Y".
-One could debate the veracity of that claim, but what we can say is, "This scientist claims, 'X is true about Y'"".
+One could debate the veracity of that claim, but what we can say is, "This scientist claims, 'X is true about Y'".
-Including an annotation that takes a _fact_ and turns it instead into a _claim_ separates truth from the underlying _structure_ of the information.
-I will make this more rigorous in later sections, but this enables us to move onto _formal representations_ of information instead.
+Even if we doubt that, we could do: "We can formulate a claim: This scientist claims 'X is true about Y'".
+Via some annotation, like "This claim is expressible", the _syntactic expression_ of the claim can be separated from its _semantic truth value_.
+I will make this more rigorous in later sections, but this enables a truth checking to be a _flexible extension_ to an information system.
+This is the best we can do as a faithful representation, like huamn dependent feelings and emotions.

+Our focus can now shift onto formal representations, which are sets of strings that are computable, i.e., accepted by a computer.

 // TODO: I like mentioning information earlier.
 But then we really need to get to information theory pretty quickly!
 Do we *need* these two paragraphs?
 Might be worth noting in conclusion
-[MAKE sure to talk about FAIR from one of the papers listed!
+// TODO: make sure to talk about FAIR from one of the papers listed!
 Very important!]
+// TODO: revise as necessary
-We can consider these as formalized representations, so so sets of strings that are computable, i.e., accepted by a computer.
-By taking computable to mean the standard notion, Turing computable, our inquiry is now exactly about the proliferation of programming languages.
+Our inquiry can now shift onto formal representations, which are sets of strings that are computable, i.e., accepted by a computer.
+The standard notion of computability is being computed by a Turing machine, and by taking this, our inquiry is now exactly about the proliferation of programming languages.
 These, too, are extremely distinct and built for different purposes.
 Translations between these, also known as _transpilation_, is incredibly difficult, as this is generally equivalent to the Halting Problem.
 A major project towards this goal is LLVM @llvm_main, a compiler library for other programming languages.
 Languages can implement in an intermediate form, LLVM IR, that the LLVM framework can then compile into a range of machine architectures.
 While being an industry and research standard, LLVM has faced numerous challenges, with a brief list including breaking changes and a massive packaging challenge accross different Operating Systems.
 One approach that addresses a subset of these problems is MILR @milr_llvm, another IR to abstract away from the original.
 Implementing these systems for _general_ programs is beyond the scope of this thesis.
 We will instead focus on computable programs, which we can interpret as verifiers to proof assistants.
 Even here, translations are difficult. // TODO: clean this up!
 Do we need to say we intrepret programming languages where all programs compute as a proof assistant?
 Do we ONLY focus on proof assistants/verifieres?

 To illustrate the challenge in translations between two proof assistants, consider quotient types in Lean4 vs Rocq.
 [TODO: complete + cite relevant